ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onVoiceGuidanceHintsChanged*

-This event is triggered whenever the Voice Guidance Hints setting is updated.
-Voice Guidance Hints provide additional spoken cues to assist users in navigating menus, settings, or other interface elements.
-This event notifies users when the hints are enabled or disabled, ensuring they are aware of changes to accessibility features that enhance their experience.
+This event is triggered whenever there is a change in the status of voice guidance hints.
+Voice guidance hints provide additional spoken cues to assist users in navigating menus, settings, or other interface elements.
+This event ensures that users are informed when these hints are enabled or disabled, enhancing accessibility and usability for individuals who rely on voice guidance features.

 ### Related Functions
-[setVoiceGuidanceHints](#setVoiceGuidanceHints) : This function allows users to enable or disable Voice Guidance Hints.
-When the setting is changed using this function, the event is triggered to reflect the update.
+[setVoiceGuidanceHints](#setVoiceGuidanceHints) : This function allows users to enable or disable voice guidance hints.
+Changes made through this function directly trigger the `onVoiceGuidanceHintsChanged` event, reflecting the updated status of the hints.

-[getVoiceGuidanceHints](#getVoiceGuidanceHints) : This function retrieves the current status of Voice Guidance Hints (enabled or disabled).
-If the status changes, the event is triggered to notify users of the update.
+[getVoiceGuidanceHints](#getVoiceGuidanceHints) : This function retrieves the current status of voice guidance hints (enabled or disabled).
+If the status changes, the `onVoiceGuidanceHintsChanged` event is triggered to notify users of the update.

 ### Parameters